automata-network/docs/docs/mev/terms-and-concepts.md

 ## DeFi

 DeFi is a subset of finance-focused decentralized protocols that operate autonomously on blockchain-based smart contracts.
-The total value locked in DeFi amounts to >$50B USD (Source: [https://defipulse.com/](https://defipulse.com/))
+The total value locked in DeFi amounts to >$50B USD[^1].

 ## Automated Market Maker

 A type of Decentralised Exchange.
 Contrary to traditional limit order-book-based exchanges (which maintain a list of bids and asks for an asset pair), AMM exchanges maintain a pool of capital (a liquidity pool) with at least two assets.
 A smart contract governs the rules by which traders can purchase and sell assets from the liquidity pool.
-The most common AMM mechanism is a constant product AMM, where the product of an asset 𝑥 and asset 𝑦 in a pool have to abide by a constant 𝑘.
+The most common AMM mechanism is a constant product AMM, where the product of an asset $x$ and asset $y$ in a pool have to abide by a constant $k$.

 Examples of AMM Exchanges include [Uniswap](https://uniswap.org/), [Sushiswap](https://sushi.com/), [Balancer](https://balancer.exchange/#/swap).

 ## Lending Platforms